acl2026-srw/acl2026-srw.github.io/_pages/cfp.md

 - Explorative Studies: We encourage the submission of studies with positive and negative results providing insights on why and in which scenarios a particular method succeeds and fails.

 All accepted papers and thesis proposals will be presented either as oral presentations or during poster sessions, which will give students an opportunity to interact with and to present their work to a large and diverse audience, including top researchers in the field and assigned mentors.

-## Pre-Submission Mentorship Program

-The SRW offers students the opportunity to receive feedback prior to submitting their work for review.
-The goal of the pre-submission mentorship program is to improve the quality of writing and presentation of the student's work, not to critique the work itself.
-Participation is optional but encouraged.
-The pre-submission mentorship is not anonymous.

-Students wishing to participate in the pre-submission mentorship must submit their paper draft by filling this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSecnxBYtvjJnZ2NdvAxB84q6RRBK97pbUXsaj14AdOC71ZLTA/viewform?pli=1) by March 27, 2025.

-Note that even though the mentoring is not done anonymously, the paper needs to be anonymized.
-We will check for the formality of the paper including formatting before we match it with mentors.

-The participants will be assigned a mentor who will review and will provide feedback within four weeks.
-This mentor will not be the same person who will review the final submission.
-The feedback will be in the form of guidelines and suggestions to improve the overall writing, which should ideally be incorporated before the actual submission deadline.

-You CAN submit a paper at the SRW submission deadline even if you did not participate in the pre-submission mentoring.
-If you did submit a draft for pre-submission mentoring, you will need to make a new submission for the final version of the paper.
-The submission website will have separate tracks for pre-submission mentorship and the final paper submission.

-## Important Dates

-- Pre-submission mentoring deadline: March 27, 2025

-- Pre-submission feedback: May 1, 2025

-- Paper submission deadline: May 18, 2025

-- Review deadline: June 6, 2025

-- Acceptance notifications: June 21, 2025

-- Camera-ready deadline: July 1, 2025

-- ACL 2025 conference dates: July 27-Aug 1st, 2025

-All deadlines are 11:59PM UTC-12:00 ("anywhere on Earth")

 ## Submission Requirements